simwms/simwms-assets/README.md

 ## Featured Components
 `+` means the component now works, `-` means the component has not yet been implemented

-+ Material tile collection
++ Material tile collection: also known as grid tiles
-- Material fancy loader
++ Material fancy loader: a busy loader with a ton of bs
++ Material object listify: a way to present a js / ember object as a list
+- Material sky bar
+- Material earth bar
+- Material side bar

 ## Installation